“Looking Backwards Looking Forwards”

 From 9-12th April the British Association for American Studies (BAAS) held their 60th annual conference at Northumbria University.
-To ensure the breadth of panels and plenaries were reviewed U.S. Studies Online commissioned three reviewers for the event.
-This is the third review, which covers Sunday’s roundtable and celebration of, ’60 Years of BAAS’.
-(You can read part one here, and part two here).
+To ensure the breadth of panels and plenaries were reviewed USSO commissioned three reviewers for the event.
+This is the first review, which covers friday’s plenary by Sarah Churchwell.
+(You can read part two here, and part three here).

 Now in its 60th year, the annual conference of the British Association for American Studies adopted the theme of ‘Looking Backwards: Looking Forwards’.
 The diverse range of speakers that I encountered worked to situate their research within the present state of American Studies, to investigate and to challenge historical narrative, and to look forward to the future possibilities that their work suggested.
 I attended panels too numerous to detail fully here, and encountered nothing but rich and exciting research at every turn.
 So rich and exciting in fact that I now realised I sidestepped the single panel I was intent on attending.
 Coming from an English Literature background I am a relative newcomer to the inner workings of American Studies, and what really struck me over the four days was the multifaceted nature not only of the subject matter under discussion, but the range of critical approaches and the variety that characterises the discipline.
 An underlying question and linchpin of the event was of course the complex notion of ‘Americanness’ which was addressed and challenged in numerous ways.